FIWARE-TMForum/Accounting-Proxy/README.md

 ## <a name="cli"/> CLI

-In order to manage servicies, use 'cli' tool.
+In order to manage services, the 'cli' tool has been provided.
 The available commands are:

 * `./cli addService [-c] <publicPath> <url> <appId> <httpMethod> [otherHttpMethods...]`: binds the public path with the url specified, the application ID (all request with an access token from a different application will be rejected) and the http method(s) specified.
 The public path valid patterns are the following:
 	-	`/publicPath`: only the first part of the path.
 	-	`/this/is/the/final/resource/path?color=Blue&shape=rectangular`: the complete resource path (absolute path).
 In this case, the proxy will use this path to make the request.
 Use this type of public paths to register URLs with query strings.
 For instance, a public path such as `/public/path` is not valid.